Soumyamanna123/Soumyamanna123/README.md

 - Web Development Intern at DataSpace Security (Aug 2023 – Dec 2023)

 🎓 Education
-- Bachelor of Engineering in Computer Science
+- Bachelor of Technology in Computer Science & Engineering
   University of Engineering and Management, Kolkata
   Percentage: 75